GrzBoc/mmml_final/README.md

 ### Team: Standalone
 1. Midterm flask app was transformed to flutter one.
-2. It is simple application for predicting flight delays based Kaggle competition dataset.
+2. It is simple application for predicting flight delays based on Kaggle competition dataset.
 3. ML model calibration can be found in [notebook](https://github.com/GrzBoc/mlap_strup/blob/master/model_notebook/gb_HW05_def.ipynb)
 4. For the sake of Flutter app model parameters (logistic regression) were extracted from the model and placed as Map in flutter app, where are used to predict flight delays bases on user inputs.
 5. Application operational model: